unscene/node-oauth/Readme.md

    `require('oauth')`

-#Usage
-OAuth 1.0A has two types of authorization

 # Tests
 I am not sure the total code coverage of the tests at this point.
 Running the tests requires vows.
 See [vows](http://vowsjs.org/) to get started.